saimn/sigal/docs/index.rst

 ::

     Title: Another example gallery
-    Representative: test2.jpg
+    Thumbnail: test2.jpg

     And a *cool* description.

-If this file does not exist the directory's name is used for the title, and the first image of the directory is used as representative.
+If this file does not exist the directory's name is used for the title, and the first image of the directory is used as thumbnail.

 Changelog